madebypixel02/ABE-Scalability/README.md

 ## Introduction

 The goal for this project is to get familiar with the ``cpabe`` tools for attribute-based encryption.
-We are asked to code an algorithm that creates various users and their secret keys made from a set of attributes, and later encrypt and decrypt a 5MB pdf file several times.
+We are asked to code an algorithm that creates various users and their secret keys made from a set of attributes, and later encrypts and decrypts a 5MB pdf file several times.
 In this practice we will try different combinations of the number of users, attributes and repetitions.
-The idea is to measure how long it takes to encrypt and decrypt the pdf file depending on these values
+The idea is to measure how long it takes to encrypt and decrypt the pdf file depending on these values.

 ## Code Implementation

 I implemented the algorithm for encryption in ``C``, since it is what I'm most comfortable coding in.
 The project includes a ``Makefile`` with the necessary compliation rules.
-It will create the executable file ``cp_abe`` inside a ``./bin`` folder.
+It will create the executable file ``cp_abe`` inside a ``bin/`` folder.
 This program always takes three arguments:

 ```